Fruits And Veggies in 5-Gallon Buckets to Grow - Homemaking.com

 source: Home Guides

-Shorter-vine cucumbers are the best variety to grow in buckets, but varieties with longer vines will also do well as long as they have a section of trellis above the bucket to grow up and around.
+Bunching cucumbers are the best type of cucumber to plant in buckets, but longer-vine varieties will also thrive if they have some trellis above the bucket they can crawl up and around.

 2. Carrots